eferroni/live-news/README.md

 On a new Terminal, run the following commands:

-- initialize StepZen on your project:
+- initialize StepZen in your project:

 ```bash
 stepzen init